The Different Types of Braces: Which Is Right for You?

 Cons:

-• Visible metal brackets and wires can affect aesthetics and self-confidence.
+- Visibility: The metal brackets and wires are more noticeable than other types of braces, which can affect aesthetics and self-confidence.

 Who Are They Suitable For?